Evryway/evryway.github.io/_drafts/2016-3-3-Where-Am-I.md

 ![Tango Frames](https://developers.google.com/project-tango/images/overview/coordinate-systems/tango-frames.png)

 This isn't a problem specific to working with Project Tango, by the way.
 Moving between rendering engines invariably means moving into a new coordinate system, often with the handedness switched.
-Transporting assets between authoring packages like 3DS Max, Blender or Maya bring the same issues.
-In typical human fashion, if there's more than one way to do it, you can guarantee that someone has done it that way and believes it's the best wway.
+Transporting assets between authoring packages like 3DS Max, Blender or Maya brings the same issues.
+In typical human fashion, if there's more than one way to do it, you can guarantee that someone has done it that way and believes it's the best way.

 For the code I'm writing now, I'm going to have to deal with the conversions between the various spaces, but my mental model needs to be consistent, otherwise - well, you end up going crazy and your math breaks.
 So whenever I discuss positions and rotations, you can assume from this point onwards we're talking about them in the Unity-World coordinate system.